 (YLLs + YLDs) affects this analysis.
 The Global Burden of Disease regularly conducts a study of global DALY burdens, so I dowloaded their 1990-2015 results.
 I also used per capita health and social services spending rather than spending as a percentage of GDP because I think the per capita figures are closer to what you want to measure.

 2015 Global Burden of Disease data from IHME’s website here.
 The units are

 DALYs per 100,000 population, and it’s age standardized across the countries.
 I also downloaded the OECD Social Services spending and GDP data from their website, with units of

 constant 2010 US dollars per capita, at purchasing power parity.

-With all the datasets loaded and combined into the above dataframe, it’s time to take a look at some graphics.
+With all the datasets loaded and combined, it’s time to take a look at some graphics.
 The first below just shows the DALY burden for each country in

 2010, along with a